ChatGPT is the most popular AI chatbot in the world, but despite what many believe, it isn’t the only option out there.

 Now, Writesonic has caught up with OpenAI and offers users the ability to create custom chatbots with a tool called “Botsonic”.
 With Botsonic, you can edit the knowledge base of any bot you’re building by uploading documents, and you even import a bot you’ve made using a GPT language model into Writesonic.

 Writesonic also includes Photosonic, its own AI image generator – but you can also generate images directly in Chatsonic.
-One of the big upsides to Writesonic’s chatbot feature is that it can access the internet in real time so won’t ever refuse to answer a question because of a knowledge cut-off point.
+One of the big upsides to Writesonic’s chatbot feature is that it can access the internet in real time, so it won’t ever refuse to answer a question because of a knowledge cut-off point.

 - Free plan: Yes